OFS/opae-sdk/plugin/README.md

 ### Plugin Types ###
-The OPAE codebase and library will include a set of default or native plugins that support should require little to no configuration.
+The OPAE codebase and library will include a set of default or native plugins that require little to no configuration.
 The goal of these plugins is to:
-* Be backwards compatible with the devices/drivers currently supported by OPAE
+* Be backwards compatible with the devices/drivers currently supported by OPAE.
-* Support remote resources via RDMA transport
+* Support remote resources via RDMA transport.

 ### Plugin ###
   A plugin is a library that implements functions defined in the OPAE API